 Auto Capacity : 500 Autos

 The first Kanaloa class vessel is the sixth Matson vessel to bear the iconic name, Lurline.
 The original Lurline was Capt.
 William Matson’s second vessel, a brigantine built by Matthew Turner, Shipbuilder of Benicia, California in 1887.
 Named by sugar tycoon, Claus Spreckels, the vessel made its first sailing from San Francisco to Hawaii on June 16, 1887.
 Matson’s first purpose-built combination roll-on / roll-off (“ConRo”) vessel, Lurline was delivered in the fourth quarter of 2019.

 The second Kanaloa Class vessel will be the fifth Matson vessel to be named Matsonia.
 The first Matsonia was built for Matson by Newport News Shipbuilding & Drydock Co.
 Launched on August 16, 1912, it was in service for three years before being commandeered by the U.S. Shipping Board to serve as a Navy Transport in the Atlantic during WWI.
 As a passenger liner, Matsonia could accommodate 242 passengers in addition to 10,000 tons of cargo.

-A Con-Ro vessel like its sister ship, the new Matsonia was christened on July 2, 2020 and is scheduled to be delivered in the fourth quarter of 2020.
+A Con-Ro vessel like its sister ship, the new Matsonia was christened on July 2, 2020 and was delivered in the fourth quarter of 2020.